 Cartagena is one of Colombia’s main hubs and traveller destinations.
-Known affectionately as the ‘romantic city’, it’s a very touristy but nonetheless beautiful metropolis ideally located on Colombia’s Caribbean coast.
+Known as the ‘romantic city’, it’s a very touristy but nonetheless beautiful spot on Colombia’s Caribbean coast.

 Our hostel in Getsemani was called One Day, which was was nice, clean and in a great location.
-We also spent some time in Hostel Mamallena, which has a great bar and is where I’d stay if I went back!
+We also spent some time in Hostel Mamallena, which has a great bar where you can BYOB, and is where I’d stay if I went back!

 One Day Hostel – how cute?!

 We also stayed in Bocagrande for two nights, an upper class residential area full of skyscrapers and posh high rise apartments.
 We actually only stayed here because we found a cheap AirBNB, but plenty of people come here as it’s where the beach is located.
 Word of advice, don’t bother.
-The beach isn’t particularly nice and it’s impossible to relax as again, someone will try to sell you something every couple of minutes.
+The beach isn’t particularly nice and it’s impossible to relax on.
 Just wait until you get to Santa Marta or Palomino where the beaches are much much nicer!